 Felder: Yeah.
 For a lot of young people, this is the first time they're realizing what’s involved in a marriage—when they start getting questions from a lawyer.
 The problem for the lawyer is, you’re here to make a deal, but you’re not here to break up a marriage, so you’ve got to be very careful with your wording.

 Any last-minute advice for how couples concerning prenups, or perhaps how to avoid needing your therapy services?

 Foley: Even if you have no intention of having a prenup, you should both go see a lawyer in whatever state you’re going to live.
 Meet just like you would sit around with your friends and have those difficult conversations.
 Maybe it’s not that I believe or don’t believe in a prenup in any certain case, but you really should know the law.
-Domestic relationships are state law, and you should know how things are accumulated, what happens in the event of a death, what happens when you have children, et cetera.
-How does the law approach this?
+Domestic relationships are state law, and you should know how things are accumulated, what happens in the event of a death, what happens when you have children, etc. How does the law approach this?
 If the two of you can’t work it out, what’s the law going to do?
-Then with that knowledge, then the two of you can decide, "Do we want to set some sort of terms that are a little different than the law?"
+Then with that knowledge, the two of you can decide, "Do we want to set some sort of terms that are a little different than the law?"

 Eisner: If something is not in the prenup and you’ve gone through the trouble of drafting, it’s not protected.
 So, sometimes you’re better off in my opinion not having a prenup, rather than just limiting it to certain specific assets.
 And the most important thing to remember is that if you’re marrying this person, you want to build a relationship on trust and fairness.
-If you're going into this with skeptical eyes, and you really feel that you have to shield all of your assets and protect yourself because this other person may to try to take from you should something go wrong, then perhaps you need to rethink going into this at all.
+If you're going into this with skeptical eyes, and you really feel that you have to shield all of your assets and protect yourself because this other person may try to take from you should something go wrong, then perhaps you need to rethink going into this at all.